mpwalsh8/wpgform/readme.txt

 1. Through the WordPress Google Form custom CSS setting.

 Google Forms include plenty of [CSS](http://en.wikipedia.org/wiki/Cascading_Style_Sheets) hooks.
 Refer to the **CSS** section for further details on styling the form.

+= Do you have a demo running? =
+Yes, see a demo here:  [Demo](http://michaelwalsh.org/wordpress/wordpress-plugins/wpgform/)  Feel free to submit a response and then view other responses as well.

 = Content appears, but it's not my form and it looks weird! = You should triple-check that you've published your Form.
 Google provides instructions for doing this.
 Be sure to follow steps 1 and 2 in [Google Spreadsheets Help: Publishing to the Web](http://docs.google.com/support/bin/answer.py?hl=en&answer=47134) as the same process applies to Forms and Spreadsheets.